biblibre/omeka-plugin-CsvImportPlus/README.md

     These files show how to use the "Manage" process.
 They don't use a specific column, but any field.
 So, each row is independant from others.
-    The first allows to import some data and the second, similar, has got new and updated content.
+    The first allows to import some data and the second, similar, has got new and updated content, because there are errors in the first.
 The third is like a script where each row is processed one by one, with a different action for each row.

     To try them, you may install [Geolocation] and to check `Manage Records` with `tabulation` as column delimiter, no enclosure, `|` as element, file, and tag delimiters, and `Dublin Core:Identifier` as the field identifier.